manideep-malyala/genai-research/research-papers.md

 Welcome to the Generative AI Research Papers Repository.
 This repository serves as a curated collection of influential and emerging research in the field of Generative AI.

-The table below organizes research papers into three key columns:
+The table below organizes research papers into four key columns:

 1. **Topic**: The specific area or subdomain of Generative AI.
 2. **Paper Title**: The title of the research paper, linked to the source or publication.